How to get the last character of a string in Python

 print(f"Version tag '{tag}': {status}")

-• After removing the 'v', the rest of the string must split into exactly three parts, and all parts must be digits.
+- After removing the 'v', the rest of the string is split by periods.

 Get started with Replit

-The Replit Agent writes the code, tests for errors, and deploys your app for you.
-Start building with Replit and bring your ideas to life.
+Replit Agent writes the code, tests for errors, and deploys your app from a single prompt.
+Start building with Replit.

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.